Basic Object Modifications

 Output image

-If you want to change multiple things on the input image, it is generally good to add as many details as possible as long as the instructions per edit aren’t too complicated.
+If you want to change multiple things on the input image, it is generally good to add as many details as possible as long as the instructions per edit arenât too complicated.
+Prompt: âchange the setting to a day time, add a lot of people walking the sidewalk while maintaining the same style of the paintingâ

 Input image